 Experiential learning is an important tool that can help you become a better leader.
 But, if it’s not done correctly it may actually lead you astray.
-Tennis coach and author, Timothy Gallwey, touches on this topic in his popular book, The Inner Game of Work.
-In it, Gallwey compares excelling in sports and how coaches get them there to excelling at work and, specifically, how the role of the coach can support or detract from high performance in both environments.
+Tennis coach and author Timothy Gallwey touches on this topic in his popular book, The Inner Game of Work.
+In it, Gallwey compares excelling in sports to excelling at work and, specifically, how the role of the coach can support or detract from high performance in both environments.

 Here’s why he says experiential learning may get off track – and what to do to turn it around:

 Problem #1: We get in our own way.

 As a tennis coach, Gallwey noticed his athletes making observations about their performance and adjusting their game based on those observations.
-However, often the athlete didn’t see themselves clearly.
+However, often the athletes didn’t see themselves clearly.
 As an individual player, it was difficult for the athletes to correctly diagnose their issue.
 Gallwey explains that the athlete has a perception, responds to it, and then expects results.

 It can be the same for you and your people.
 Setbacks can give you an image of yourself and your leadership style that you respond to.
 Yet, there’s no way to know if that image is true.
 That’s why relying solely on self-observation as experiential learning can lead you in the wrong direction.

 A better way: During the Olympic Games in Pyeongchang, we’ll likely see coaches helping athletes correct their performances by pinpointing their shortcomings and giving them critical improvements.
 Along those same lines, a business coach or objective advisor may be able to recognize something you can’t see within yourself and give you clearer insight.
 (Side note: If you want to channel your excitement for the Olympics into improved leadership skills, you should check out our Gold Medal Experience.)